 Section 2.
 The American Legion Auxiliary shall be absolutely non-political and shall not be used for the dissemination of the partisan principles nor for the promotion of the candidacy of any person seeking public office or any appointive remunerative office.

 ARTICLE III - MEMBERSHIP

 Section 1.
-Membership in the American Legion Auxiliary shall be limited to the mothers, wives, daughters, sisters, grandmothers, granddaughters, and great-granddaughters of members of the American legion and to the mothers, wives, daughters, sisters, grandmothers, granddaughters, and great-granddaughters of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6,1917 to November 11, 1918; December 7, 1941 to December 31, 1946; June 25, 1950 to January 3l, 1955; February 28,1961 to May 7,1975; August 24,1982 to July 3l, 1984; December 20,1989 to January 31,1990; August 2, 1990 to the date of cessation of hostilities as determined by the government of the United States; all dates inclusive; or who, being citizens of the United States at the time of their entry herein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in the line of duty or after honorable discharge; and to those women who of their own right are eligible to membership in The American Legion.
+Membership in the American Legion Auxiliary shall be limited to the grandmothers, mothers, sisters, wives, and direct and adopted female descendants of members of The American Legion, and to the grandmothers, mothers, sisters, wives, and direct and adopted female descendants of all men and women who were in the Armed Forces of the United States during any of the following periods: April 6, 1917 to November 11, 1918; December 7, 1941 to December 31, 1946; June 25, 1950 to January 31, 1955; February 28, 1961 to May 7, 1975; August 24, 1982 to July 31, 1984; December 20, 1989 to January 31, 1990; August 2, 1990 to the date of cessation of hostilities as determined by the Government of the United States; all dates inclusive, or who being citizens of the United States at the time of their entry therein, served on active duty in the Armed Forces of any of the governments associated with the United States during any of said periods, and died in line of duty or after honorable discharge; and to those women who of their own right are eligible for membership in The American Legion.

 Section 2.
 There shall be two classes of membership - Senior and Junior.

 a.
 Senior membership shall be composed of members over the age of eighteen years provided, however, that a wife under the age of eighteen years, who is eligible under Section I of this article shall be classed as a Senior member.